hcsullivan12/Majorana/README/RECONSTRUCTION.md

 Fundementally, the reconstruction algorithms require the probability that a photon leaving any position will be detected by any SiPM.
 Therefore, you must generate an optical lookup-table from the `simulateOutput.root` ntuple that was produced using a particular pixelization scheme in pixel mode.

 There is a sample script in `scripts/makeOpRefTable/` that will produce the lookup-table.
-Simply make a class using the `scripts/makeClass.C` script that points to the ntuple, and copy over the code in the sample `makeOpRefTable.C`.
+Simply make a class that points to the ntuple, and copy over the code in the sample `makeOpRefTable.C`.
 You will need to edit the parameters in the script to fit your application (WARNING: Some things are hardcoded).
 The script essentially takes the number of emitted and detected photons for each event and converts to a probability for each pixel/SiPM combination (e.g. See the optimization section below for further discussion on generating lookup-tables).
 Running this script will generate a text file named `NPIXELSp_NSIPMSs_opReferenceTable.txt`.
 The reconstructing algorithms will use the probabilities in this file.

 ## Maximum A Posteriori Method
 This MAP method is based on an [algorithm](https://ieeexplore.ieee.org/document/4307826) used in Emission Computed Tomography.
 Among many others, this algorithm was chosen because of its simplicity and our assumed point-like light source.